rjlasko/minikron/README.md

 ```

 ### Running jobs using the default crontab
-On container start, the environment variable `USEDEFAULTCRONTAB` is evaluated.
+On container start, the environment variable `CRONTAB_USEDEFAULT` is evaluated.
 If it is equal (case-insensitive) to `TRUE`, then the default crontab is not cleared.
 In this case, placing executable files in a directory structure corresponding to pre-defined cron-jobs calling the `run-parts` executable on the given directories occurring with the stated periodicity.
 ```
 /etc/periodic/15min
 /etc/periodic/hourly